antihax/goesi/README.md

 }
 ```

-## Authenticating
+### Authenticating

-Register your application at https://developers.eveonline.com/ to get your secretKey, clientID, and scopes.
+Register your application at [EVE Developers](https://developers.eveonline.com/) to get your secretKey, clientID, and scopes.

 Obtaining tokens for client requires two HTTP handlers.
 One to generate and redirect
 to the SSO URL, and one to receive the response.